top of page

 I am a Ph.D. candidate in Political Science at Emory University and will be on the 2025–26 academic job market.
 My research centers on group political behavior, public opinion, and social movements, with a particular focus on political economy and race and ethnic politics.

-My dissertation investigates Black voter behavior in recent elections to understand changes in voting patterns in local, state, and national contexts.
-My job market paper examines the recent decline in Black support for Democratic presidential candidates, and finds that middle-aged voters, men, and those with conservative views on race and gender were most likely to swing away from Democrats in 2024.
+My dissertation examines Black voter behavior in recent elections to understand shifts in voting patterns across local, state, and national contexts.
+My job market paper examines the recent decline in Black support for Democratic presidential candidates and finds that middle-aged voters, men, and those with conservative views on race and gender were most likely to swing away from Democrats in 2024.
+My second research area examines how the 2020 protests reshaped the Black Lives Matter movement by tracing changes in chapter messaging to new participants (revise and resubmit).
+In future work, I plan to examine further the ways social and economic attitudes, as well as party strategy, drive political heterogeneity among younger Black and Brown voters.

 As a first-generation college student, I am committed to mentorship, applied learning, and expanding political literacy.
 Outside academia, I enjoy walks with my dog and daughter and reading printed magazines.